William Baumol, economist who found logic in rising health-care prices, dies at 95

 Dr. Baumol cautioned supporters of Obama’s program not to promise more than they could deliver, given the incurable nature of the cost disease.
 At the same time, he argued that savings in sectors outside health care and education would allow future generations to spend a greater percentage of their income on those services.

-“The critical point here is that because politicians do not understand the mechanism and nature of the cost disease, and because they face political pressures from a similarly uninformed electorate, they do not realize that w e can indeed afford these services without forcing society to undergo unnecessary cuts, restrictions and other forms of deprivation,” he wrote in his 2012 book “The Cost Disease.”
+“The critical point here is that because politicians do not understand the mechanism and nature of the cost disease, and because they face political pressures from a similarly uninformed electorate, they do not realize that w can indeed afford these services without forcing society to undergo unnecessary cuts, restrictions and other forms of deprivation,” he wrote in his 2012 book “The Cost Disease.”

 William Jack Baumol, a son of Eastern European immigrants, was born in the Bronx on Feb.
 26, 1922.
 His father, a former bookbinder, ran a laundromat in New York.
 Dr. Baumol described the household as “left-wing” and said he became interested in economics during high school by reading the works of Karl Marx.